Kitura/Kitura-WebSocket/README.md

 ```swift
 WebSocket.unregister(path: String)
 ```
-This function is passed the path that on which the `WebSocketService` being unregistered, was registered on.
+This function is passed the path on which the `WebSocketService` being unregistered, was registered on.

 ## An example
 A simple example to better describe the APIs of Kitura-WebSocket.
 This example, a very simplistic chat service.